Annapurna (mountain range): Trekking

 The Annapurna Conservation Area (7,629 km^{2}) is a well known trekking region.
 There are three major trekking routes in the Annapurna region: the Jomson Trek to Jomsom and Muktinath (increasingly disturbed by a road-building project); the Annapurna Sanctuary route to Annapurna base camp; and the Annapurna Circuit, which circles the Annapurna Himal itself and includes the Jomsom route.
 The town of Pokhara usually serves as a starting point for these treks, and is also a good starting place for other short treks of one to four days, such as routes to Ghorepani or Ghandruk.

 The Mustang district, a former kingdom bordering Tibet, is also geographically a part of the Annapurna region, but treks to upper Mustang are subject to special restrictions.
 Mustang is also increasingly becoming popular for mountain biking because of the construction of roads undertaken by the Nepali government in the region.

 About two-thirds of all trekkers in Nepal visit the Annapurna region.
-The area is easily accessible, guest houses in the hills are plentiful, and treks here offer incredibly diverse scenery, with both high mountains and lowland villages.
-Also, because the entire area is inhabited, trekking in the region offers unique cultural exposure and experience.
+The area is accessible, guest houses in the hills are numerous, and treks here offer diverse scenery, with both high mountains and lowland villages.
+Also, because the entire area is inhabited, trekking in the region offers cultural exposure for visitors.
 Trekkers are required to purchase a special permit for trekking from the Nepal Immigration Office, with the permit generally being valid for ten days.